Bachelor of Arts (BA) Degree with a Major in Civil and Environmental Engineering and a Major Concentration in Civil Engineering

 Program Restrictions and Exclusions

-Students pursuing the BA Degree with a Major in Civil and Environmental Engineering and a Major Concentration in Civil Engineering should be aware of the following program restriction:
+Students pursuing the BA Degree with a Major in Civil and Environmental Engineering and a Major Concentration in Civil Engineering should be aware of the following program restrictions:

 - Students pursuing the major in Civil and Environmental Engineering may pursue only one major concentration within the major.